Tobias-Opsahl/TobiasaoThesis/README.md

 ConceptShapes can be run on an ordinary laptop's CPU, but we recommend using a GPU when using the full CUB dataset.

 **Tip:** In order to quickly test the code, it can be run with `--fast`, which runs very few epochs when training.
 If `--n_subset` is not specified, it will be run on a very small subset of the data, which will make the code run very fast.
 This is very convenient for checking that everything works before doing the full run.
+When running hyperparameter searches, also add `--n_trials 1` to terminate after a single run.

+When running CUB, remember to run `python initialize.py` in order to correct the CUB paths.

 ### ConceptShapes Dataset Specification